cocoabox/notify/README.md

 	    }
 	```

 For raspberry pi, install [AquesTalkPi](https://www.a-quest.com/products/aquestalkpi.html).

+#### Voicevox

-For better sound, install Voicevox on another computer (a Pi4B is OK but slow; a PC with GPU is better), then provide the "voicevox_client" object as shown above, replacing your voicevox engine host/port.
+Voicevox provides very realistic Japanese text-to-speech.
+To install Voicevox on another computer (a Pi4B is OK but slow (0.6sec per character); a PC with GPU is better), provide the "voicevox_client" configuration object as shown above, replacing your voicevox engine host/port.

+To host your own voicevox instance on a faster computer or a raspi, see [tools/voicevox-docker-raspi](tools/voicevox-docker-raspi)/*.

-### On uniqids
+### Message uniqids

 Ideally, each message should have its own uniqid, for example `cocoa.home-automation.curtains.opened#curtain1`.
 The uniqid is required when you need to stop/acknowledge nagging.